StoicDreams/VersioningMMBR/docs/README.md

 ﻿# Versioning Major.Minor.Release.Build

-This Visual Studio extension allows easier incrementation of version numbering, specific to a Major.Minor.Release.Build numbering system.
+This Visual Studio extension allows easier incrementation of version numbering, specific to C# projects and a Major.Minor.Release.Build syntax numbering system.
 * Successfull builds will always increment the Build number.
 * Project context menu to increment Major, Minor, and Release numbers; Which will also reset any numbers that follow back to 0.
 * Auto commit changes to Git or Mercurial repos after applying version update.